libsidplayfp/VICE-testprogs/c128/ram0001/readme.txt

 the border area. it then reads the respective ram locations using sprite collisions and compares to the original value(s). the border will turn red when an error occurs.

+test2.prg

+Writes to 0/1 by using the mmu zero page relocation back translation method, and verifies if the cpu port and ram of the target of the zero page relocation remain unchanged.
+The border will turn red when an error occurs.